-Terminology and Sources

-Families

-Children under age 18 - The total population under age 18.
+2020 Florida Legislative Profile Terminology and Sources Families Children under age 18 - The total population under age 18.

-U.S. Census Bureau, American Community Survey 2011-2015 5 year estimates, table B01001

-Families - The total number of families with related children under age 18.
+U.S. Census Bureau, American Community Survey 2014-2018 5 year estimates, table B01001 Families - The total number of families with related children under age 18.
 A family consists of a householder and one or more other people living in the same household who are related to the householder by birth, marriage, or adoption.
 All people in a household who are related to the householder are regarded as members of his or her family.
 A family household may contain people not related to the householder, but those people are not included as part of the householder's family in tabulations.
-Thus, the number of family households is equal to the number of family for purposes of tabulations.
+Thus, the number of family households is equal to the number of families, but family households may include more members than do families.
+A household can contain only one family for purposes of tabulations.
 Not all households contain families since a household may be comprised of a group of unrelated people or of one person living alone - these are called nonfamily households.
 Families are classified by type as either a "married-couple family" or "other family" according to the sex of the householder and the presence of relatives.
 The data on family type are based on answers to questions on sex and relationship that were asked of all people.
 Single parent families: